amwong/dotfiles/rbac_doc.md

 5. Click **Save**.

 ###Modifying user assignments for a project
-If you have the Cloud_Admin role you can assign roles on any project.
-If you have the Project_Admin role you can modify assignments on projects where you have the Project_Admin role applied.
+If you have the cloud_admin role you can assign roles on any project.
+If you have the project_admin role you can modify assignments on projects where you have the project_admin role applied.

 When you create users, you must assign them to a primary or default project.
 You can assign users to additional projects or update and remove assignments.